-Step One Guidelines
+Step 2 - Guidelines

 Able to offer community assistance during the Coronavirus Pandemic?

 Here you will find seven Grinnell-Community organizations nominated by

 Magnificat is providing complimentary access to their online version

 Word Among Us is providing complimentary access to their online version

 GOSPEL FOR SUNDAY, July 12, 2020: Fifteenth Sunday in Ordinary Time

 In this Gospel reading Jesus shares the Parable of the Sower, who planted seeds in different types of ground, with mixed results.

 This brief video retells the story and offers an explanation of what each of the kinds of soil represents (stop just before 5:40).
 This is a great video to watch with your elementary-aged children!